chromium/chromium/testing/buildbot/README.md

 pools by any more than 5 VMs or 50 CPU cores, it will need to be approved via a resource request.
 (Consult anyone in //infra/OWNERS if you need help calculating the resource usage of a test change.)
 See http://go/i-need-hw for the steps involved in getting the approval.
+See [go/estimating-bot-capacity](https://goto.google.com/estimating-bot-capacity) for guidance on how many hosts to request.

 ## How to use the generate_buildbot_json tool
 ### Test suites